Bubka/2FAuth-Docs/public/getting-started/config/env-vars.md

 :::env-var-dl-wrapper

 Description
 :   The authentication log retention time, in days.

     Log entries older than that are automatically deleted.

-    !!!
-    Administrators can access authentication logs directly via the web app's user interface.
-These logs allow to audit user authentiction events.
-    !!!

 Default value
 :   `365`